 - shall not disclose any confidential information obtained in the course of the Round Table activities without the approval of the Director General of Health

 - no member of the Round Table shall make media statements of any kind on behalf of the Round Table unless requested to do so by the Director General of Health.

 Review of Terms of Reference

-The Terms of Reference and membership of the action group will be reviewed annually.
+The Terms of Reference and membership will be reviewed at least every three years.